bcgov/Technology-Code-of-Practice/README.md

 [Placeholder]

-### 4. Work in the open and reuse existing solutions
+### 4. Reuse existing solutions and work in the open

-Improve transparency and reduce duplication by working in the open, reusing existing solutions in government, using open source solutions, and sharing your technology.
+Improve efficiency, promote collaboration, and reduce duplication by reusing existing solutions and working in the open.

-[Also consider sharing research and decision-making?]

-To meet point 4 of the Technology Code of Practice your plan or design must show you have considered publishing your code openly and sharing your technology.
+To meet point 4 of the Technology Code of Practice your plan or design must show that you have considered reusing existing solutions, including BC government and open source solutions, and that you have considered publishing your code openly and sharing your technology.

-#### How being open will help your initiative

-Publishing your code and data from the beginning of your technology initiative will encourage:

-●	Clearer documentation, making it easier for your team to maintain the code, track changes to it and for other people to use it
-●	Cleaner and well-structured code that is easier to maintain
-●	Clarity around data that needs to remain protected and how that’s achieved
-●	Suggestions about how the code can be improved or where security can be improved

-#### Sharing solutions from your initiative

-When building a solution consider that others may want to use it in the future.
-It’s easier and cheaper to build this possibility in at the start than at the end.
-Consider the general application, not just your own departmental application, of the specific problem you are solving.
-Other initiatives can benefit if you share a solution to a common problem.

-#### Publishing code

-If your technology initiative includes code in its development, refer to the Service Manual section on making source code open and reusable.

-#### How you can share and reuse technology
+#### How you can reuse and share solutions

-[Note that some of these will need to be moved to #5 if the suggested reorganization is accepted]

 There are several technology resources and common government platforms available to all government organizations.